The variety defined by the matrix of diagonals is $F$-pure: A system of parameters

 \begin{proof} First observe that $\det(A)=\pm1$.
 Hence the matrix is invertible and it can be shown that

-To show that $\mathcal{P}(A)=\pm1$ it is necessary and sufficient to show that there exist $n$ powers of $B$ so that their diagonals span $\mathbb{Z}^n$, see Lemma ~\ref{Powers}.
-We claim that for this purpose it is sufficient to take $n$ odd powers of $B$. \begin{claim} \end{claim} We show this by induction with the induction step equal to 2.\\
+$B$ has two non-zero anti-diagonals and the rest of the entries are equal to 0.
+To show that $\mathcal{P}(A)=\pm1$ it is necessary and sufficient to show that there exist $n$ powers of $B$ so that their diagonals span $\mathbb{Z}^n$, see Lemma~\ref{Powers}.
+We claim that for this purpose it is sufficient to take $n$ odd powers of $B$. \begin{claim} \end{claim}

+We show this by induction with the induction step equal to 2.
+Cases $n=2$ and $n=3$ can be easily verified. \\